azurenoops/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 # Product Hands-on Lab - Platform engineering with Backstage and Azure Kubernetes Service

-Welcome to this Platform engineering with Backstage Workshop.
+Welcome to this Platform engineering with Backstage and Azure Kubernetes Service Workshop.
 At its core, platform engineering is about constructing a solid and adaptable groundwork that simplifies and accelerates the development, deployment, and operation of software applications.
-The goal is to abstract the complexity inherent in managing infrastructure and operational concerns, enabling dev teams to focus on crafting code that adds direct value to the mission.
+The goal is to abstract the complexity inherent in managing infrastructure and operational concerns, enabling dev teams to focus on crafting code that adds direct value to the developers.

 In order to comprehend real-world situations, you will be testing with serveral different toos and services in several labs.
 You will be able to learn how to deploy and manage Azure resources, as well as how to use Azure services to build and deploy applications with the help of AKS, GitHub and Backstage.
 Don't worry; you will be walked through the entire procedure in this step-by-step lab.

 This lab leverages the [GitOps Bridge Pattern](https://github.com/gitops-bridge-dev/gitops-bridge?tab=readme-ov-file).
 The following diagram shows the high-level architecture of the solution from [platformengineering.org](https://platformengineering.org/):

 ![GitOps Bridge Pattern](./assets/lab0-prerequisites/gitops-bridge-pattern.png)

 The tools in this lab to build out your Integrated Development Platform (IDP) include: